acremonezi/Database-Systems-MySQL-PostgreSQL-MongoDB/README.md

 ### Instructions:

-*Info: This instruction was made based on a **[Fedora Linux](https://getfedora.org/)** environment, I tried to make it as generic as possible, but even so, it might be different if you run it on a different operating system.*
+*This instruction was made to my studies and I will be more than happy if this can also help my colleagues.
+The processes described was based on a [Fedora Linux](https://getfedora.org/workstation/) environment, I tried to make it as generic as possible, but even so, it might be different if you run it on a different operating system.*